The use of the possessive ’s with time expressions

 We don’t normally use the possessive ‘s with inanimate things.
 In those cases, we generally use of instead.
 For example, we say:

-- the end of the street (NOT
+- the end of the street

-the street’s end) - the first page of the document (NOT
+- the first page of the document

-the document’s first page)
+- the document’s first page

 However, the possessive ’s is often used in time expressions to talk about the duration of something.
 For example: